BLM does not matter: Anarchy is about defeating Trump in November

 Portland, Oregon under siege: Whither Goest, Portlandia?

-But President Trump countered, in a twitter message, that if federal police were to leave Portland, Antifa would burn the Federal Courthouse down overnight, as Portland police are not allowed to disrupt those criminal actions.
+But President Trump countered, in a twitter message.
+He said that if federal police were to leave Portland, Antifa would burn the Federal Courthouse down overnight.
+Yet city officials do not allow their own Portland police force to disrupt those criminal actions.

-In fact, President Trump has stated that local police are either unable or unwilling to stop the ongoing crime wave in America.
-Giving him all the reason necessary to send federal police to aid those jurisdictions, like Chicago, Portland, and Seattle, to stem this unchecked violence.
+But President Trump observed that local police in Portland and other American cities seem either unable or unwilling to stop the ongoing crime wave engulfing urban America.
+That provides him with every reason he needs to send federal police to help cities like Chicago, Portland and Seattle stem this unchecked violence.

-The fact is, that those radical left-winged politicians appealing to congress to deny federal police into their cities, do not want to see an end of the chaos.
-They believe that only through anarchy will they be able to defeat President Trump this November.
+The problem is that those radical left-winged politicians appealing to Congress to deny the entry of federal police into their cities do not want to see an end to the chaos and destruction.
+They believe that only through ceaseless anarchy and violence can they defeat President Trump this November.

-And that is the reason that the chaos has evolved from outrage over the death of a black career criminal, George Floyd, while in police custody, to police brutality, to systemic racism, to white privilege, to destroying statues of our past in the name of anti-slavery, to nobody knows what it will be other than it’s fun to burn down federal buildings in Portland.
+And that is the real reason that the ongoing national chaos evolved from outrage over the unnecessary death of a black career criminal, George Floyd to focus on alleged police brutality, systemic racism and white privilege.
+The chaos and violence continued to escalate, moving on to the destruction of statues commemorating our evolving past supposedly in support of anti-slavery activism.
+Nobody knows what the next target may be, other than the violent subcultures of Antifa and BLM think it’s fun to burn down federal buildings in Portland.

-The demands will morph continuously until November in order to maintain the ongoing chaos.
+Leftist demands will morph continuously until November.
+The intent: to feed the ongoing chaos.

-This is the only Democrat plan to defeat President Trump.
-It is as well planned out and orchestrated as was Obamagate in his spying on President Trump prior to his election, and afterward to disrupt his ability to govern.
-Has anyone heard what Democrats plan once they regain power, other than raise taxes and implement green priorities?
+Violence, intimidation, wokeness and cancel culture —left wing chaos —is actually the only remaining Democrat plan to defeat President Trump.
+The current plan is as well planned, well funded and finely orchestrated as was Obamagate.
+That was the former president’s plan for spying on candidate Trump prior to his election and for disrupting his ability to govern in the remote chance that he would win.
+Today, does anyone really know what these same Democrats plan to do once they regain power?
+Other than raise taxes and implement green priorities?

-In fact, Obama may well be coordinating this present effort at destabilizing America in order to replace Trump with Biden; a man he can totally control.
-The ongoing chaos is too well carried out across the nation to be anything other than a well planned and executed operation to destabilize our government.
+In fact, Obama may well be coordinating this present effort at destabilizing America in order to replace Trump with Biden, a man he and his far-left supporters can totally control.
+Evidence?
+Common sense tells us that America’s current, ongoing chaos seems way too well organized across the nation.
+Reason tells us this well planned and crisply executed operation means to destabilize our government.
+It may also mean to disrupt the upcoming national elections as well.

 Anarchy vs. Conservatism: Contradictory political philosophies

-But, we will never know.
-Attorney General William Barr has already dismissed the idea of investigating Obama or Biden in any criminal conspiracy.
-If you cannot attack the head of the snake, you will not be able to kill the body.
-Maybe Obama is only one of George Soros’ minions and there is some other commander directing this chaos.
-Because no one is trying to find out, there is no clue where the chain of command begins.
+But, we may never know the extent of these seditious plans.
+Attorney General William Barr dismissed the idea of investigating Obama or Biden in connection with any criminal conspiracy.
+If you cannot attack the head of the snake, you cannot kill the body.
+Perhaps Obama is only one of George Soros’ countless minions.
+And perhaps even some other unknown commander actually direct this chaos and violence.
+But, since no one is trying to find this out, we have no clue where the subversive chain of command actually begins.

-We don’t even know if the investigation of those in the DOJ, FBI, and intelligence agencies is real, as not one indictment has been presented, nor one co-conspirator been arrested.
-The fact is, according to Tom Fitton at Judicial Watch, none are likely to come; unless President Trump is reelected.
+We don’t even know if the investigation of those in the DOJ, FBI, and national intelligence agencies is real.
+To date, not one indictment has been revealed, and not a single co-conspirator been arrested.
+According to Tom Fitton of Judicial Watch, no indictments are likely to come, unless President Trump wins a second term.

 We all know to what lengths the left is willing to go to secure victory

-Yet we seem surprised at how low they will go.
-Like destroying all of our largest cities in order to defeat Donald J.Trump.
+Whatever the outcome of this ceaseless anarchy, Americans still seem surprised at how low Democrats and radicals will go.
+Destroying all our largest cities in order to defeat Donald J.Trump seems to have great appeal for them.

-The best advice is that you haven’t yet seen the depths of depravity that the Democrat party is willing to sink.
-All in order to regain power.
+The best advice: Understand that you have yet to see the depths of depravity to which this sad remainder of the Democrat party can sink.
+They cannot stoop too low to regain power at all costs.

-Now, do you really want to trust your future, and that of your children, to Democrats?
-Democrats who know no bounds to their treachery?
+Now, do you really want to trust your future and that of your children, to these “progressive” Democrats?
+These Democrats-in-name-only whose treachery knows no bounds?

-Not voting for President Trump, and a Republican Congress in November is doing exactly that.
+By not voting for President Trump and a Republican Congress this November, you will be doing exactly that.

 About the author: